Master Research Unit Ecological Engineering for the MSc Environment and Natural Resources

 - Strategies for environmental optimisation and increasing resource efficiency

-- Soil-independent food production in circulation systems
+- Soil-independent food production in circulatory systems

 "In cooperation with other research groups, we investigate microbiological processes of ecotechnological relevance.
 The focus is on molecular biological methods.
 The results are compared with environmental parameters in order to deduce biological processes."
 Theo Smits, Head of Research Group